symphatixe/GoCoding-Python/[3]/[7] Treasure Island/README.md

 ### Skills
 - Use user input to track the user's stage in the game.
 - Understand how to use Python conditionals to determine what happens to the player.
-- Understand basic testing and debugging.
+- Understand basic testing and debugging, as well as create conditions for every possible situation.